cr0wst/notes-angular-summit/readme.md

 # Notes for Angular Summit 2017
 This is where you will find the notes that I take during Angular Summit 2017.
 I will organize the notes by folder.
 Eventually I will publish them to my site.

+The notes in here are going to be rough.
+They will be cleaned up when I have more time after the conference.

 ## Sessions
 I would like to attend the following sessions: